mairadanielaferrari/bitnami-project/README.md

 Jenkins and Slaves are running on EC2 free tier instances, which are configured to use really low resources (memory and disk).
 Processing many jobs at a time might take time.

+If you have any doubt or concern, please send me an email to mferrari@gmail.com

 ## Authors
 Maira Daniela Ferrari